What the Caregiver Needs to Know

 Other information that you may find useful as a caregiver:

-Five Things You Can Do to Prevent Infection (The Joint Commission)
+Speak Up To Prevent Infection (The Joint Commission)

 Help Avoid Mistakes in Your Surgery (The Joint Commission)